monkeyusage/py201/README.md

 There are 5 sessions.
 The outline of the class is the following:

-    - numpy (numerical library)
+    - numpy (numerical library) and pythonic code
-    - pandas (dataframe / tabular data library)
+    - pandas (dataframe / tabular data library) and data exploration
-    - matplotlib (plotting library)
+    - matplotlib (plotting library) and sci-kit learn (machine learning library)
-    - sklearn (machine learning library)
+    - more machine learning with sci-kit learn
     - final project presentation